 Manawatū River Pathway: Take a stroll along the Manawatū River.
 The nearest access point is directly across from Anzac Park at the base of the Fitzherbert Bridge.

 Travel over the Fitzherbert Bridge towards the Summerhill Drive off ramp taking the first left turn into Cliff Road.
 A narrow road leads to the cliff top, which is shared by traffic going in both directions, so take care.
 A wide grassy area for the kids to play waits to greet you, and a loop track through the remnant bush.

-The Road Barrier opens at 7am and Closes at 6pm every day.
-Note: The trailway to the top of the park remains accessible for those exploring on foot.
+The Road Barrier opens at 7am and closes at 6pm every day.
+Note: The trail to the top of the park remains accessible for those exploring on foot.

 0800 MANAWATU (626 292)